White-breasted Thrasher (Ramphocinclus brachyurus sanctaeluciae)

 Objective 2: design and implement an invasive mammal control program that reduces the impact of predators on White-breasted Thrasher nesting success.
 Activities will include (1) implementing the control program, (2) monitoring abundance of invasive predators and thrasher nesting success using a camera trap network, and (3) analyzing camera trap images in a series of participatory exercises with schools-based Environmental Clubs.

-Learn more about the White-breasted Thrasher here:
+Learn more about the White-breasted Thrasher and its conservation here:

 Project 202523986 location - Saint Lucia, North America